GCTC-NTGC/gc-digital-talent/auth/README.md

 5. Every client which will use this auth server needs its own id and secret.
 You can generate a new client by running `php artisan passport:client`.

 Note that steps 2, 4 and 5 require a database connection.
-If you're running this using the local /infrastructure setup, you may need to run the php commands within the container.
+If you're running this using the local Docker setup, you may need to run the php commands within the container.

 For more details about using or configuring Laravel Passport, visit the [documentation](https://laravel.com/docs/8.x/passport).